A Difference Our Community Can Feel

 A Century of Service In and We’re Just Getting Started

 Since 1920, Greater Nashua Mental Health has been providing vital community services to residents and families in the greater Nashua region.
-Our mission: empowering people to lead full and satisfying lives through effective treatment and support.
+Our mission: Empowering all people to thrive through excellent care, community engagement, and a commitment to innovation and growth.

 In over 100 years since we first opened our doors, we’ve seen a lot of progress – and the results can be seen in all that we’ve accomplished to aid our community, and where we stand today as it relates to providing mental health services to our neighbors in need.